kaisdukes/kaisdukes/README.md

 * Using AI and strong community collaboration, I built the [Quranic Arabic Corpus](https://corpus.quran.com), the world's most visited site for learning Classical Arabic online.
 * Over 20 years, had leading positions building high-frequency algorithmic trading systems at investment banks, hedge funds, the London Stock Exchange and FX and cryptocurrency exchanges.
 * Currently Chief Product and Technology Officer (CPTO) at [Hunna Technology](https://hunna.app), using advanced AI for medical diagnosis and early prevention of diseases through medical screening (preventive medicine using AI).
+* Won two awards for my PhD AI thesis into computional linguistics: PhD Thesis Research Excellence Award and Postgraduate Researcher of the Year.
+* Close to almost 1000 research citations, where other projects have built on my AI research.

 ![](https://github.com/kaisdukes/kaisdukes/blob/main/coding.gif)